-3.11 The policies used to assess and determine if development proposals would contribute towards achieving the plan's objectives and thus secure the preferred land use outcomes described in both the Spatial Strategy and the Economic Strategy are set out under the relevant theme.
+- 3.11 The policies used to assess and determine if development proposals would contribute towards achieving the plan's objectives and thus secure the preferred land use outcomes described in both the Spatial Strategy and the Economic Strategy are set out under the relevant theme.
 Some of these policies are strategic and are included as part of the overall vision and strategy objectives;

 - Spatial Strategy.

 - Climate Change.

 - General Urban Areas/Settlements.

 - Green Belt and Rural Area.

 - Development Management and Placemaking.

 - Visitor Economy and Tourism.

 - Community Infrastructure Assessment.

-3.12 This approach will ensure that any changes in legislation, government policy or environmental and climate change impacts can be taken into account when assessing development proposals.
+- 3.12 This approach will ensure that any changes in legislation, government policy or environmental and climate change impacts can be taken into account when assessing development proposals.
 In addition the application of these policies, when considering new proposed developments, will allow development to be directed towards the most sustainable locations or to areas where regeneration and economic growth would be beneficial.
 The strategy will also consider development proposals for minerals and renewable energy and balance the economic benefits of such development against any potential impacts on the environment or local communities.
 LDP2 will also provide other development opportunities through revisions of settlement boundaries and, where appropriate, the consolidation of small groups of houses into newly defined settlement areas.

-3.13 Through the LDP2 four additional small settlements are proposed at Blaircross, Kaimend, Limekilnburn and Devonburn.
-These are currently clusters of housing where the pattern of housing and other uses make it appropriate to designate it as a settlement.
-Designation as a settlement will afford the area some degree of protection from certain types of development that require to be outwith a specific buffer area around settlements and may also give opportunities to apply for different types of funding that is open to identified communities .
+- 3.13 Through the LDP2 four additional small settlements have been added at Blaircross, Kaimend, Limekilnburn and Devonburn.
+These were clusters of housing where because of the pattern of housing and other uses it was appropriate to designate it as a settlement.
+Designation as a settlement will afford the area some degree of protection from certain types of development that require to be outwith a specific buffer area